Jingang, Liuyang

 Jingang Town (金刚镇 (金剛鎮, Jīngāng Zhèn)) is a rural town in Liuyang City, Hunan Province, People's Republic of China.
 As of the 2015 census it had a population of 64,000 and an area of 79.88 km2.
 The town is bordered to the north and west by Dayao Town, to the east by Jinshan Town of Shangli County, to the south by Litian Town of Liling, and to the northeast by Chengtanjiang Town.

-Administrative division
+Administrative divisions

-The town is divided into seven villages and three communities, the following areas:
+The town is divided into seven villages and three communities, which include the following areas: